himanshu2oo4/K8s-learnings/readme.md

     - changes made to this file will directly be applied to the running replicaset \

+# DEPLOYMENTS : higher level object of K8 which manages the pod automatically.
-# DEPLOYMENTS : which is mainly used in production to make these operation automated :
+    @@ which is mainly used in production to make these operation automated :
         - pods & replicaset creation/management
         - updating apps without downtime
         - Rollbacks to previous versions